Visiting The Cruise Port of Bar Harbor, Maine

 Bar Harbor is a tender port and the boats will tie up at the Town Pier.
 From there it is only a short walk into the center of town and there are a number of excursion and whale watching boats available right at the pier.

-Because it is tidal New England the tides can rise over a large range sometimes making a it a climb up from the tenders dock.
+Disembarking – This is normally a tender port as large cruise ships cannot be accommodated at its piers.
+Wheelchair bound passengers will encounter challenges both in getting on tenders as well as disembarking at the pier.
+Because it is tidal New England the tides can rise over a large range sometimes making it a climb up from the tenders dock.

 The best way to get around Bar Harbor is The Island Explorer, a free town shuttle bus that even offers free transportation to Acadia National Park and up Cadillac Mountain.
 The downtown area is also an easy walk with lots to see.